anr-bmbf-pivot/draft-lenders-dns-cbor/draft-lenders-dns-cbor.md

 --- abstract

-With DNS transports such as DNS over HTTPS {{-doh}} and DNS over CoAP {{-doc}}, format type for a DNS message can be changed using the Media Type header and Content-Format option, respectively.
-This allows for alternative format types for DNS messages.
-This document specifies a compressed transport format for DNS messages in Concise Binary Object Representation with the primary purpose of keeping DNS messages small in constrained networks.
+This document specifies a compressed data format of DNS messages using the Concise Binary Object Representation {{-cbor}}.
+The primary purpose is to keep DNS messages small in constrained networks.

 --- middle